COVID-19 Updates: uc.edu/publichealth

 UC Syllabus Template

-The Center for the Enhancement of Teaching & Learning (CET&L) created the UC Syllabus Template which contains recommended topics from UC Faculty Senate.
+The Center for the Enhancement of Teaching & Learning (CET&L) created the UC Syllabus Template which is accessible and contains recommended topics from UC Faculty Senate.
 This is a good place to start if you are creating a new syllabus or would like to reformat a syllabus.

 Sample Syllabus Statements